Ukraine Travel Guide

 Top Things to See and Do

-Hikes the Carpathian Mountains – One of the most popular destinations in the country, these mountains are a magical collection of forests, meadows, and quaint villages.
+Hike the Carpathian Mountains - One of the most popular destinations in the country, these mountains are a magical collections of forests, meadows, and quaint villages.
 There are lakes for swimming and good trails for hiking.

 Explore Kiev – The capital of Ukraine, this bustling city is home to nearly three million people.
 The art and architecture here is astonishing.
 For theater lovers, the Kiev Opera House is always host to world-class operas and ballets or the Ivan Franko Theatre for dramas, comedies, and musicals.
 There is a unique blend of old and new to absorb, throughout the city.